Separating Axis Theorem (SAT) Explanation

 So how do you make it work in code?

 Step 1.
 Take one side from one of the polygons you are testing and find the normal (perpendicular) vector from it.
 This will be the ‘axis’.
+It needs to be a unit vector, so when you calculate it, be sure to normalize it.

 Step 2.
 Loop through every point on the first polygon and project it onto the axis.
 (Keep track of the highest and lowest values found for this polygon)